 The HMS Media Fellowship event, which is typically held at Harvard, took place at McLean this year as the focus was on mental health.
 “Since we are the largest psychiatric facility associated with Harvard, we offered to host the reporters for the day,” said Bobinchock, noting that the theme for the fellowship was “Piercing the Darkness: Advances in Mental Health.”

 The reporters were from Science Magazine, New Scientist, the Atlanta Journal-Constitution, WBUR, and STAT.
-They met with Scott L. Rauch, MD, president and psychiatrist in chief, Ressler, Sabina Berretta, MD, scientific director of the Harvard Brain Tissue Resource Center; Staci Gruber, PhD, director of the Cognitive and Clinical Neuroimaging Core; Brent P. Forrester, MD, MSc, chief of the Division of Geriatric Psychiatry; Michael R. Hollander, PhD, director of training and senior consultant for 3East; Hilary S. Connery, MD, PhD, clinical director of the Division of Alcohol and Drug Abuse; and Marisa M. Silveri, PhD, director of the Neurodevelopmental Laboratory on Addictions and Mental Health.
+They met with Scott L. Rauch, MD, president and psychiatrist in chief, Ressler, Sabina Berretta, MD, scientific director of the Harvard Brain Tissue Resource Center; Staci Gruber, PhD, director of the Cognitive and Clinical Neuroimaging Core; Brent P. Forrester, MD, MSc, chief of the Division of Geriatric Psychiatry; Michael R. Hollander, PhD, director of training and senior consultant for 3East; Hilary S. Connery, MD, PhD, clinical director of the Division of Alcohol, Drugs, and Addiction; and Marisa M. Silveri, PhD, director of the Neurodevelopmental Laboratory on Addictions and Mental Health.

 “The media fellowships have always been a really positive experience from our perspective.
 When the reporters are here, they know everything is off the record and it’s a great educational experience for them,” said Bobinchock.
 “What frequently happens after their McLean visit is that they come back to us to place stories.
 Right now we’re working with one newspaper that is featuring the Brain Bank.”